 Setting clear and firm boundaries is the cornerstone of dealing with an ex playing mind games.

-Take the direct approach and make it known what kind of behavior is acceptable and what isn’t.
-This might involve limiting communication or cutting it off entirely if necessary.
+Take a direct approach and make it known what kind of behavior is acceptable and what isn’t.
+This might involve limiting communication or cutting it off entirely, if necessary.

 It’s okay to prioritize your mental health and well-being.